Windows Device Portal

 The Windows Device Portal (WDP) lets you configure and manage your device remotely over a network.
 The main features are documented on the Windows Device Portal overview page

 WDP is a developer tool shared among all Windows 10 devices.
-Each product has it's unique features, but the core functionality is the same.
-Documentation for the main features are found on the Windows Device Portal overview page The rest of the documentation below will be IoT specific.
+Each product has its own unique features, but the core functionality is the same.
+Documentation for the main features are found on the Windows Device Portal overview page.
+The rest of the documentation below will be IoT specific.

 Connect your board to the internet

 Find your device in IoT Dashboard and connect.
-Right click and select Open in Device Portal.
+Click on the ellipses under the "Actions" column.

 Enter your credentials Unless changed, the default credentials are: